Maximum entropy distributions on graphs: Introduction

+Since the submission of this work, we have been made aware of progress by several other researchers on the models appearing here.
+In particular, Rinaldo, Petrovi{\'c}, and Fienberg \cite{rinaldo2013maximum} prove several results in the case of bounded integer weights (the ``generalized $\beta$-model"), as well as theorems for many other ensembles (e.g., the Rasch, Bradley-Terry, and $p_1$ models).
+For some additional asymptotic results concerning these maximum entropy distributions, see \cite{yan2015asymptotic, yan2016asymptotics}; recent extensions of the $\beta$-model in networks incorporating covariate information can be found in \cite{wahlstrom2017beta, yan2018statistical}.
+Although this article was inspired by biology, we should mention that the econometrics community \cite{graham2017econometric} is also interested in how coarse measurements from agents can determine their shared latent properties reliably as network size grows.
+For a recent general overview of random networks (e.g., inhomogeneous random graphs \cite{bollobas2007phase}), we refer to the book \cite{van2016random}.

-\paragraph{Organization.} The organization of this paper is as follows.
+The organization of this paper is as follows.
 In Section~\ref{Sec:General}, we lay out the general theory of maximum entropy distributions on weighted graphs.
-In Section~\ref{Sec:Specific}, we specialize the general theory to three classes of weighted graphs.
-For each class, we provide an explicit characterization of the maximum entropy distributions and prove a generalization of the Erd\H{o}s-Gallai criterion for weighted graphical sequences.
-Furthermore, we also present the consistency property of the MLE of the vertex parameters from one graph sample.
-Section~\ref{Sec:Proofs} provides the proofs of the main technical results presented in Section~\ref{Sec:Specific}.
-Finally, in Section~\ref{Sec:Discussion} we discuss the results in this paper and some future research directions.
+In Section~\ref{Sec:Specific}, we specialize the general theory to each of our three classes of weighted graphs, provide an explicit characterization of the maximum entropy distributions, and prove a generalization of the Erd\H{o}s-Gallai criterion for weighted graphical sequences.
+Furthermore, we also state a limiting consistency property of the MLE of the vertex parameters from one graph sample (Theorems~\ref{Thm:ConsistencyFiniteDisc}, \ref{Thm:ConsistencyInfiniteDisc}, and \ref{Thm:ConsistencyCont}) and present an efficient fixed-point algorithm in the bounded discrete case (Theorem~\ref{Thm:MLEAlgFiniteDisc}).
+Section~\ref{Sec:Proofs} then provides proofs of the main technical results presented in Section~\ref{Sec:Specific}.
+Finally, Section~\ref{Sec:Discussion} closes with a discussion that includes some future research directions.
+As our audience contains mathematical biologists, we have tried to keep the mathematics relatively self-contained.